Infections in Newborns

 - Low blood pressure

-There can be severe consequences if infection in a newborn is not timely diagnosed and properly treated.
-The infection can quickly spread and become a much more serious acute infection.
+There can be severe consequences if infection in a newborn is not quickly diagnosed and properly treated.
+The infection can rapidly spread and become a much more serious, acute infection.
 Generalized infection or infection of the blood is called sepsis; infection that settles around the brain is meningitis; infection of the brain is called encephalitis; and infection of the lungs is pneumonia.

 This is a serious infection that involves the spread of germs throughout the blood and tissues.
 The most common microorganisms associated with sepsis include Group B Streptococcus, E. coli, Listeria, C-negative Staphylococcus, and H. influenzae.
 Blood tests and sometimes a test of cerebrospinal fluid are necessary for diagnosis.
 If the tests are positive, antibiotics are prescribed and the baby is monitored very closely in the neonatal intensive care unit (NICU).
-The prognosis for properly treated newborns is good with little to no residual physical or mental problems.
-If untreated or not effectively treated the mortality rate may be as high as 50%.
+The prognosis for properly-treated newborns is very good, with little to no residual physical or mental problems.
+However, if untreated or not effectively treated, the mortality rate may be as high as 50%.
 Pre-term infants with sepsis are noted to have higher rates of cognitive deficits, cerebral palsy, and other neurological disabilities.

-This is inflammation of the membranes around the brain and spinal cord and is a very serious infection in newborns.
+Meningitis is inflammation of the membranes around the brain and spinal cord.
+Neonatal meningitis is a very serious infection in newborns.
 Listeria and E. coli are common causes of meningitis in newborns.
 However, the most common source of meningitis in the United States is Group B Streptococcus.
-According to the U.S. Centers for Disease Control and Prevention, 10-30% of pregnant women carry Group B Strep which can potentially lead to neonatal meningitis.
-Pregnant women should be tested prenatally for Group B Strep so that the mother may be appropriately treated.
+According to the U.S. Centers for Disease Control and Prevention, 10-30% of pregnant women carry Group B Strep, which can potentially lead to neonatal meningitis.
+Pregnant women should be tested prenatally for Group B Strep, so that they may be appropriately treated if they have it.
 Those that test positive should also receive antibiotics during delivery to avoid passing Group B Strep to their baby.

 Diagnosis of meningitis in newborns is done through a spinal tap.
 Depending on the cause, antibiotics or antiviral medications are given.
-Intense supportive care in the neonatal intensive care unit (NICU) is required.
+Supportive care in the neonatal intensive care unit (NICU) is required.
 Meningitis is a very serious threat to newborn health, so if it is suspected, medical professionals will often begin treatment before diagnosis is confirmed.

 To diagnose encephalitis in infants, doctors will typically run blood tests, do a CT scan, MRI, an EEG, and sometimes a spinal tap.
-Herpes encephalitis is extremely dangerous to a newborn and so doctors will generally begin medication without waiting for confirmatory results.
+Herpes encephalitis is extremely dangerous to a newborn, so doctors will generally begin medication without waiting for confirmatory results.
 An IV of acyclovir is given to newborns with encephalitis for 2-3 weeks.
 The prognosis for infants with encephalitis depends on the severity of the case, strength of the newborn’s immune system, and the timing of the diagnosis and treatment.
-Those with mild cases and those with timely treatment may recover without any problems while more severe cases can result in lifelong mental and physical disabilities such as cerebral palsy, intellectual disability, and seizures.
+Those with mild cases and those with timely treatment may recover without any problems, while more severe cases can result in lifelong mental and physical disabilities such as cerebral palsy, devlopmental disabilities, and seizures if not quickly treated.

 This bacterial lung infection can cause pulmonary changes, destruction of bronchopulmonary tissue, respiratory distress, respiratory failure, and can develop into sepsis.
 Diagnosis is done through blood cultures, tracheal aspirate, chest x-ray, and pulse oximetry.
-Treatment includes initial broad-spectrum antibiotics changed to organism-specific drugs once identified.
+Treatment includes initial broad-spectrum antibiotics, later changed to organism-specific drugs.

 Legal Help for Neonatal Infection Cases | Detroit, Michigan Birth Injury Attorneys

 When a loved one suffers a preventable birth injury, it can feel impossible to understand and process the medical and legal aspects of the situation.
-Families are often left wondering how they will find the support, information and resources necessary to provide for their birth injured loved one.
-From our main office in Detroit, Michigan, the Reiter & Walsh, P.C. team helps families all over the United States affected by birth injury diagnoses.
-Our clients have hailed from Pennsylvania, Tennessee, Mississippi, Texas, Wisconsin, Michigan, Ohio, Washington D.C., and many more parts of the U.S.
+Families are often left wondering how they will find the support, information, and resources necessary to provide for their birth-injured loved one.
+From our main office in Detroit, Michigan, the Reiter & Walsh, P.C. team helps families affected by birth injury diagnoses.
+Our clients have hailed from Michigan, Pennsylvania, Tennessee, Mississippi, Texas, Wisconsin, Ohio, Arkansas, Washington D.C., and many more parts of the U.S.